Knee Replacement

 Specialized Therapies That Help

-Knee Replacement Recovery
+Speed Up Knee Replacement Recovery

-Lymphatic Drainage
+Lymphatic Drainage (Lymphatic Massage)

 Lymphatic Drainage techniques move fluid out and away from the surgical site.
 This accomplishes three important tasks.

-First, it reduces swelling by moving the accumulated fluid from the swollen area.
 Second, wastes caused by the breakdown of damaged tissues are moved away from the surgical area.

 Third, lymphatic flow is jump-started at the surgical site which facilitates the delivery of nutrients to the healing tissues.
 It does this by creating room for the normal circulatory fluid to reach the damaged tissues.
 Prior to lymphatic drainage the flow of this fluid was blocked by stagnant fluid (swelling).

 Pain & Swelling Solutions offers two types of lymphatic drainage: Manual Lymphatic Drainage (MLD) and Electro-Lymphatic Therapy.
+Both are great and effective therapies for reducing swelling, helping to reduce pain, and give your body a great detox at the same time.